The Best Deer-Resistant Plants and Flowers for Your Garden

 RUSSIAN SAGE

-The finely-cut silvery foliage of Russian sage makes it an eye-catching filler plant in a sunny perennial garden.
-In July, tiny lavender-blue flowers form on tall stalks, producing lovely plumes of color.
-The flowers will often last as long as 15 weeks, well into October, making Russian sage a good companion for other fall-blooming perennials.
+The finely-cut silvery foliage makes it an eye-catching filler plant in a sunny perennial garden.
+Tiny flowers bloom on tall stalks, producing lovely plumes of color.
+The flowers will often last well into October.

 Zones: 5-9